Published: November 6, 2020

 Mr Tillyer said: “LHT wouldn’t exist without the support of local people.

-“Some people have seen properties being sold as second homes and witnessed the loss of local communities so have generously bequeathed their home to us so that it will be lived in by deserving locals.”
+“Some people have seen properties being sold as second homes and witnessed the loss of local communities.
+They have generously bequeathed their home to us so that it will be lived in by deserving locals.”